Legal Blog

 Jun 22, 2023

-On July 1, 2023, the new Virginia Resale Disclosure Act, Virginia Code §55.1-2307, et seq. (“RDA”) will go into effect, combining the resale package provisions of the Virginia Property Owners’ Association Act (“POAA”) and the Virginia Condominium Act (“Condo Act”).
-With the updated RDA, the rules for delivery of the resale certificate, what the packet should contain, and the Buyer’s recission period will all be located in one, streamlined Act – serving as the go-to place to check for these regulations.
-How will this change your practice?
-Thankfully, not much!
+On July 1, 2023, the new Virginia Resale Disclosure Act, Virginia Code §55.1-2307, et seq. (“RDA”) went into effect, combining the resale package provisions of the Virginia Property Owners’ Association Act (“POAA”) and the Virginia Condominium Act (“Condo Act”).
+With the updated RDA, the rules for delivery of the resale certificate, what the packet should contain, and the Buyer’s recission period will all be located in one, streamlined Act — serving as the go-to place to check for these regulations.
+On July 1, 2024, the RDA was again updated to add flexibility for parties to negotiate parts of the RDA in the sales contract directly.
+Read on to see how this impacts your practice!

 Resale Disclosure Packet is now “Resale Certificate.”